'American Idol' vs. 'The Voice': Singing Shows Are Waging War

-It’s shaping up to be a good old fashioned rivalry between the recently revived American Idol and singing competition titan The Voice.
+It’s shaping up to be a good old-fashioned rivalry between the recently revived American Idol and singing competition titan, The Voice.

 Coming off the news that The Voice has signed Jennifer Hudson for Season 13 and Kelly Clarkson for Season 14, Idol is now looking to nab superstar talent of their own.
-Hudson and Clarkson are two of the biggest names to come from American Idol, with the latter having previously been rumored to be in negotiations for a spot at the judging panel.
+Hudson and Clarkson are two of the biggest names to come from American Idol, with the latter having previously been rumored to be in negotiations for a spot on the judging panel.
 This likely puts a dent in any plans Idol may have had for a splashy panel of former contestants, unless they can somehow find other high caliber names who are interested.

 “I say, do a reboot and get some of these past ‘Idol’ performers and not just winners to come sit in the judges’ chairs,” suggested former associate music director Michael Orland.
 “I think there’s more than a handful that would be really great at it.”